 How Recycled Water is Used in Los Angeles

 Recycled water treated to a secondary, or tertiary level, is used primarily for irrigation and industrial purposes, notably to irrigate golf courses, parks, cemeteries, and in cooling towers such as at Valley Generation Station.
-In the Los Angeles Harbor area, advanced treated water utilizing microfiltration and reverse osmosis is used for seawater intrusion purposes.
-In the future, highly purified recycled water will be used for groundwater replenishment.
+The application of recycled water is dependent on the level of treatment.
+In the Los Angeles Harbor area, advanced treated water utilizing microfiltration and reverse osmosis is used to protect against seawater intrusion.
+In the Los Angeles Valley area, once the LA Groundwater Replenishment Project is complete, highly purified recycled water will be used for groundwater replenishment.

 Contact Information